Bridget Pettis: Post WNBA

-Relationship With Skylar Diggins-Smith
+Relationship With Skylar Diggins

-Notre Dame star and 2013 3rd overall pick Skylar Diggins-Smith has strongly credited Pettis for being a helpful mentor throughout her WNBA career.
-After averaging 8.5 points and 3.8 assists as a starter in her rookie season for the Shock, Diggins-Smith was very discouraged in continuing her WNBA career and felt that going overseas would be the better option.
+Notre Dame star and 2013 3rd overall pick Skylar Diggins has strongly credited Pettis for being a helpful mentor throughout her WNBA career.
+After averaging 8.5 points and 3.8 assists as a starter in her rookie season for the Shock, Diggins was very discouraged in continuing her WNBA career and felt that going overseas would be the better option.
 But it was Pettis who encouraged her to stay in the league and just work harder on her game.

-In October 2022, Diggins-Smith announced that she was expecting her second child.
+In October 2022, Diggins announced that she was expecting her second child.
 This pregnancy caused her to miss the entire 2023 season and even further take time away from the league to focus on her health and her family.
 Initially, her time away from the league made her question whether or not she wanted to continue her WNBA career at all, due to complications of postpartum depression and weight issues.
-But Diggins-Smith has gone on record stating that Pettis' grace, compassion and helpful training has reignited her spark to continue her basketball career.
+But Diggins has gone on record stating that Pettis' grace, compassion and helpful training has reignited her spark to continue her basketball career.
 Stating: “She pushed me...she got me back to that belief where I feel like now I feel stronger than I was before and I didn’t think that was possible.
 Going through postpartum stuff you just never know where you’re going to be.
 I can’t say enough about what Bridget means to this journey and just lighting another fire—like I’m coming for everything.".